Reconstructing inflation and reheating in $f(\phi)T$ gravity: Introduction

-In concern to the different inflationary models that produce an adequate evolution during the early universe, we can stand out those models that utilize modifications to the Einstein's theory from a generalization in the Lagrangian density of Einstein-Hilbert action.
-In this sense, we can mention the function $f(R)$ in place of Ricci scalar $R$ as a simple generalization in the action \cite{Buchdahl:1970ynr}.
-A modification to the function $f(R)$ in the action was developed in Ref. \cite{Bertolami:2007gv}, where the authors replace the function $f(R)$ by $f(R, \mathcal{L}_m)$, in order to include a coupling between an arbitrary function of the Ricci scalar and the matter of the universe characterized by the matter Lagrangian density $\mathcal{L}_m$.
-Different analysis in astrophysical and cosmology in relation to the non minimal coupling matter geometry coupling were developed in Refs.\cite{L1,L2}, see Ref.\cite{L3} for another formulations.
-In this sense we have another extensions to the framework of standard General Relativity (GR) and in particular we distinguish the $f(R,\mathcal{L}_m,T)$ modified gravity or commonly called $f(R,T)$ gravity in which the quantity $T$ denotes the trace of the energy momentum tensor $T_{\mu\nu}$ related to the matter i.e., the trace $T=g^{\mu\nu}\,T_{\mu\nu}$\cite{Harko:2011kv}, see also \cite{Houndjo:2011tu}.
-In this framework, an arbitrary function of the scalar Ricci $R$ as well as of the trace of the tensor $T_{\mu\nu}$ are considered to describe the early an present universe.
+In fact, we have another extensions to the framework of standard General Relativity (GR) and in particular we distinguish the $f(R,\mathcal{L}_m,T)$ modified gravity or commonly called $f(R,T)$ gravity in which the quantity $T$ denotes the trace of the energy momentum tensor $T_{\mu\nu}$ related to the matter i.e., the trace $T=g^{\mu\nu}\,T_{\mu\nu}$\cite{Harko:2011kv}, see also \cite{Houndjo:2011tu}.
+In this framework, an arbitrary function of the scalar Ricci $R$ as well as of the trace of the tensor $T_{\mu\nu}$ are considered to describe the early and present universe.
 The motivation to introduce the trace of the energy momentum tensor through the $f(R,T)$ gravity comes from to consider some exotic matters or quantum effects to describe the universe.
 In the literature, different forms of the function $f(R,T)$ have been analyzed and in particular this function has been decomposed as combinations of arbitrary functions related to the Ricci scalar $\mathcal{R}(R)$ and of the trace of the energy momentum tensor $\mathcal{T}(T)$ such that; $f(R,T)=\mathcal{R}(R)+\mathcal{T}(T)$ as well the multiplication $f(R,T)=\mathcal{R}(R)\,\mathcal{T}(T)$.
 Another proposed theory along the lines $f(R,T)$ is the energy momentum squared gravity proposed in Ref.\cite{Roshan:2016mbt}, in which the authors add to the standard Einstein-Hilbert action a quadratic term described by $T^2=T_{\mu\nu}\,T^{\mu\nu}$ in which as before $T$ represents to the trace of the energy momentum tensor.
 In this context another modified gravity analyzed in the literature associated to trace $T$ corresponds to add the $f(\phi)T$ term to the Einstein Hilbert action\cite{1}, where in this situation $f(\phi)$ is an arbitrary function of the scalar field (inflaton) coupled with the trace of the energy momentum tensor, see also recently Ref.\cite{Ashmita:2022dnv}.
 Here the authors studied the inflationary epoch (observational parameters) assuming different effective potentials such as; chaotic inflation, natural inflation and the effective potential of the Starobinsky inflation obtained in the conformal frame.
-For the another models in which the trace $T$ plays an important role during inflation, we have $f(Q,T)$ gravity, with $Q$ denotes the non- metricity scalar Refs.\cite{Xu:2019sbp,Xu:2020yeg} and another extensions see e.g., Refs.\cite{Iosifidis:2021kqo,Harko:2021tav}.
+In this context, the idea of considering an extension of the modified gravity from the term $f(\phi,T)$ where the scalar field $\phi$ couples to the trace of energy momentum $T$ becomes interesting, but also this extension offers an alternative approach to resurrect some inflationary models that do not work in the framework of the standard GR from the observational data such as; the chaotic model, natural inflation or other that are strongly disfavored from observations.
+In this sense, the introduction of this extension of the modified gravity transforms the expressions associated to the observational parameters which are sensitive to $f(\phi,T)$ gravity.